j-Sans/StrategyGame/README.md

 * After one player moves, the creature is deselcted for that player and selected for at least one other player.
 That player can then make the creature move or attack.
 * When the board is not square, errors with rendering terrain textures, centering the board, and calculating the tile at which the mouse is located occur.

+## Upcoming Additions

+* Adding vision to map.
+* Adding menu, opening interface.
+* Adding a winning mechanism: Add a single building that when it is killed, that player loses.
+* Have each player start with a number of creatures.

 ## Authors

 This game was created by [Jake Sanders](https://github.com/ja-San) and [Michael Caosun](https://github.com/theonlycaosun).